 A: Herdade do Sobroso sits on the banks of the Guadiana River Valley, the 3rd largest in Portugal.
 The soil where our vineyard grows is extraordinarily complex, varying from clay to schist to sand and rolled pebbles.
-The soil is the result of the last de-icing age that occurred 100,000 years ago.
+The soil is the result of the last deicing age that occurred 100,000 years ago.
 Although inland and 90km away from the coast, the weather is influenced by the predominant winds coming from the ocean during summertime, which brings us some humidity and cool nights.
-All this that comes together for the specific terroir of Vidigueira has made it famous for white wines, and in recent years, for fresh and elegant red wines.
+All these elements collaborate to create the terroir of Vidigueira, famous for white wines, and fresh and elegant red wines.

 Q: What do you do to keep your wines and land healthy?

 A: Herdade do Sobroso is a pioneer in Sustainable Farming in Alentejo.
 Sobroso is one of the founding members, together with the DOC Alentejo Certification Commission, of the Alentejo Wines Sustainability Program (PSVA).
-More, the program has moved into the winery and is now on its 3rd step towards Social Sustainability.
-PSVA is now working to gain international recognition and certification.
+We have planted 600,000 cork trees over the past 15 years.
 Concerning soil fertilization, I am only using sheep and cow manure and minimum pesticides.

 Q: How many different grape varieties do you work with?

 A: I am working with a wide range of varieties, both Portuguese and International.
-Our focus is on indigenous Portuguese varieties and blends.
-The international varieties we bring in act as the salt and pepper to fine the blends.
+Our focus is on the impressive indigenous Portuguese varieties.
+The international varieties we grow and incorporate, act as the salt and pepper to our blends.

 Our red varieties are: Aragonez, Trincadeira, Alfrocheiro, Touriga Nacional, Touriga Franca, Petit Verdot, Syrah, Cabernet Sauvignon and Alicante Bouschet.